adrianburgoscolas/gateways/README.md

 ### Front-end

-You can use the development server for the front-end (ReactJS) by running:

-    'npm run front'

-For production run the following command to get a production build:
+Run the following command to get a production build of the front-end (to get the UI):

     'npm run build'